 Add ¼ cup of raisins and cook the chutney for another 12-15 minutes, stirring frequently.

 If the chutney has thickened too much, add some water to it and bring it to a boil.
-I like mine to be of pouring consistency.
+I like mine to have a pouring consistency.

 Check for salt and add more if needed.

-Remove the pan from the heat and bring down the chutney to room temperature.
+Remove the pan from the heat and bring the chutney to room temperature.

 Transfer it to a glass container and store it in the refrigerator.
 Use as desired!